Mathematical Foundations of Distributionally Robust Multistage Optimization: Composite distributionally robust functionals

 The corresponding \emph{nested} functional is defined as

-In the construction~\eqref{int-recnest-1}--\eqref{nest-2a} there is no naturally defined ambiguity set $\cM$ and the associated distributionally robust functional $\R$ such that $\cR$ is obtained by the construction~\eqref{set-r1}--\eqref{set-r2}.
+In the construction~\eqref{int-recnest-1}--\eqref{nest-2a} there is no naturally defined ambiguity set $\cM$ and the associated distributionally robust functional $\R$ is obtained by the construction~\eqref{set-r2}.
 On the other hand, if the above functional $\cR$ is finite valued on the space $\Z$ then it can be represented in the form~\eqref{eq-dualnest-2}.
 The corresponding set $\widehat{\cM}$ of probability distributions could be quite complicated.

 In a finite dimensional setting we can think about data process as the corresponding scenario tree, with a node at stage $t$ representing the history $\xi_{[t]}:=(\xi_1,\dots,\xi_t)$ of the process.
-Then at every node $\xi_{[t]}$ is defined the corresponding set $\cM_{t}^{\xi_{[t-1]}}$ of conditional probability distributions of the child notes of $\xi_{[t]}$.
-With the set $\cM_{t}^{\xi_{[t-1]}}$ is associated the respective coherent risk measure defined on the space of child nodes.
+Then at every node $\xi_{[t]}$ is defined the corresponding set $\M_{t}^{\xi_{[t-1]}}$ of conditional probability distributions of the child nodes of $\xi_{[t]}$.
+With the set $\M_{t}^{\xi_{[t-1]}}$ is associated the respective coherent risk measure defined on the space of child nodes.
 The composition of these conditional risk measures defines the corresponding nested risk measure.
-For such detail construction we can refer to \citet[Section~6.8.1]{RuszczynskiShapiro2009}.
+For such detail construction we can refer to \cite[Section~6.8.1]{RuszczynskiShapiro2009}.
 In the general setting of continuous distributions a rigorous formulation of the right-hand side of~\eqref{int-recnest-1} could be quite delicate and is beyond the scope of this paper.
-We can refer to \citet[Section~5]{Kallenberg2002Foundations} for the corresponding disintegration and for an appropriate discussion so that
+We can refer to \cite[Section~5]{Kallenberg2002Foundations} for an introduction of disintegration with mathematical rigor and for an appropriate discussion.